wormsan/vue-lazyload-img/README.md

 ## Update v2.1.1

-add .npmignore to exclude .babelrc
+* Add .npmignore to exclude .babelrc

-## Next in V2.1.2
+## Update in V2.1.2

-* Preload, let you set a range to preload images before a image enters the viewport.
+* Preload, let you set a range to preload images before an image enters the viewport.
+* Rewrite with Typescript, add d.ts, make developing easier.

+## Next

+* Support partial-match image URLs, eg. `pic.400px.jpg` or `pic.200px.jpg`, let you switch resolution of images by some custom rules.
+* Maybe SSR.

 # English doc